Colombia Geisha Coffee Wilton Benitez

-This coffee is complex, versatile, and wild.
-This rare varietal is our favorite this season for a mind-blowing espresso and tonic.
+This coffee is complex, versatile, and utterly memorable.
+This rare competition grade lot is our favorite this season for espresso and pour-over.

 Colombia geisha coffee beans for sale.
+Wilton Benitez coffee.
 Gesha coffee bean.
-Unlike hayman coffee, this is fresh roasted.
+Unlike haymans coffee, this is fresh roasted.

 We especially enjoyed it in a conical pour over.
 Bust out the V60 or the origami.
 We recommend you dial back the TDS (about 1.33) and lower the coffee to water ratio (1:16.5) to create more clarity and structure.
 This produces a complex cup that was also palatable for the average coffee drinker.

 Notably, as the grind gets finer it gets a lot bolder and the savory notes become more concentrated.
-Furthermore, these brews also tend to get more cartoonish and rambunctious.
+Furthermore, these brews also tend to get more spicy and rambunctious.

 Gaudy, chuggable, mouthwatering.
 This Colombia Geisha coffee is lots of fun to experiment with.
-Classically rooted in the elegance of its terroir and genetics while simultaneously extended into the future and the new.
-If a broad spectrum of vivid flavors is what you’re looking for, this bean has it!
+Classically rooted in the romance of its terroir and genetics.
+If a broad spectrum of memorable flavors is what you’re looking for, this bean has it!

-Finally, there is plenty of other spicy floral compliments such as nasturtium and marigold to balance out the hops.
+There is plenty of floral compliments such as nasturtium and marigold to balance out the jasmine, honeysuckle, plumeria, and hops.
 Chamomile makes an appearance.
-Cold brews are absolutely insane but also pleasantly remind us of sun tea, tootsie roll, and rosemary.
-The hops in the cup is undeniable but also a wisp of cedar is a rare treat.
-A fantastic resolution to the cup.
+Cold brews taste like peach sun tea but also pleasantly remind us of cava, cocoa nibs, honey, and butterfly pea flower tea.
+The caramel sweetness in the brew is undeniable but also a wisp of woody, dry white wine and cedar is a fantastic resolution to the cup.

-This one sparkles as an out-of-this-world espresso.
+This one sparkles as a crisp, clean espresso.
 It is full of surprises, and fascinates us with every new shot we pull.
-We recommend 18.5 grams in and 41 grams out at about 28-30 seconds for a tangy profile and a creamy body.
+We recommend 18.5 grams in and 41 grams out at about 28-30 seconds for a tangy acidity and a creamy body.

 About Geisha Coffee